In Arch Linux, there are two ways to compile custom kernels:

 Don’t forget to copy System.map file, which will be useful for debugging later:

-After copying the files, verify that you have the following 3 files in
+Verify that you have the following 3 files and 1 symlink in

 /boot (with your UNI instead of mine, of course):

-Now, let’s add your kernel to the boot menu.
-The easiest way seems to be to
+Now, you need to add your kernel to the boot menu.
+Regenerate

 sudo grub-mkconfig -o /boot/grub/grub.cfg

-GRUB will automatically find and add to the boot menu all kernels matching
+GRUB will automatically find and add to the boot menu all kernels in /boot.

 We need to do one more thing before we reboot to our new kernel.
 We have to recompile the VirtualBox guest module so that things like screen resizing will still work when we reboot to the new kernel.